-Vertebral fractures refer to a break in any of the bones—called vertebrae – of your spinal column.
+Known as a vertebral compression fracture, this type of spinal fracture is the leading cause of osteoporosis.
+Here we explore the symptoms, diagnosis, treatments, and more.
+Vertebral compression fracture refers to a break in any bones – known as vertebrae – of your spinal column.
 Approximately half of all vertebral fractures tend to occur in your cervical (neck) spine area.

-Vertebral fractures can result from a traumatic injury or indirect stress due to excessive spinal flexing, extension, rotation or bending.
+A vertebral compression fracture can result from a traumatic injury or indirect stress due to excessive spinal flexing, extension, rotation, or bending.
 It can also result from the progression of osteoporosis.

 - Young adult males are at the greatest risk of vertebral injury from automobile accidents, sports injuries, and violence.
 About 80% of all people with vertebral fractures are male.
 Approximately 55% of those injured are 16 to 30 years old.

-- A vertebral compression fracture should be suspected in any patient over the age of 50 with an acute onset of back pain.
-For women with risk factors for osteoporosis, a vertebral fracture should be suspected in any woman over age 45 who has sudden back pain.
+- A vertebral compression fracture should be suspected in any patient over 50 with an acute onset of back pain.
+For women with risk factors for osteoporosis, a vertebral fracture should be suspected in any woman over age 45 who have sudden back pain.

-The most common symptoms of vertebral fractures include one or more of a combination of the following symptoms:
+The most common vertebral compression fracture symptoms include one or more of a combination of the following:

 - Height loss

 Some patients with osteoporosis experience multiple vertebral compression fractures.
 Symptoms of multiple osteoporotic compression fractures can include:

 - Hip pain (due to a shortened spine, the bottom of your patient’s rib cage may rub against the top of your hip bones).

 - Bulging abdomen (as the vertebral fractures cause the patient’s spine to shrink in height, abdominal contents are compressed into less vertical space).